 Houston Goodwin (05:45)

 Yes, I think it's always exciting.
 I always say like the optimism is easy.
 You got to be pessimistic a little bit to see like where things could go wrong or what are we not asking?
-And so, it's a long process to get a deal across the finish line and a lot of, you know, diligence and a lot of work. that's why I go to like the mission and the real belief of like, okay, is the juice worth the squeeze, right?
-Is are we if we got to the other side of this really going to be better together?
-And, you know, for us, and we are definitely in a more
+It's a long process to get a deal across the finish line and a lot of diligence and a lot of work.
+That's why I go to like the mission and the real belief of like, okay, is the juice worth the squeeze?
+If we get to the other side of this, are we really going to be better together?

-social good focus sector where like we really are focused, not that other companies aren't focused on their clients, but we really are focused on the impact that we're bringing to, a lot of these nonprofits that we partner with and, hospitals and governments that are really empowering volunteers to make an impact on their community. like both companies just believe so much in moving service forward and how important services for like social connections and community cohesion.
-And so I think at the start, it was very important for us.
+We are definitely in a more social good focused sector where like we really are focused — not that other companies aren't focused on their clients — but we really are focused on the impact that we're bringing to a lot of these nonprofits that we partner with and hospitals and governments that are really empowering volunteers to make an impact on their community.
+Both companies just believe so much in moving service forward and how important services for like social connections and community cohesion.
+So, I think at the start, it was very important for us that we were kind of aligned all collectively together on the excitement of what could happen if it worked out.
+And then that overcomes a lot of the hurdles of diligence and what could be seen as things that are painful or things that aren't as fun to go through, et cetera.

 Elizabeth Shea (07:15)